artsy/momentum/README.md

     # or just:
     bundle exec rake ow:deploy:staging

+### ow:logs[to,log_type,aws_id,aws_secret]

+Execute a tail -f (follow) command against an error or access log file on the given remote OpsWorks stack.
+Default log is 'ssl-error'.
+Works only for apache2/passenger stacks.
+Chooses an instance of the _rails-app_ layer by default, or the configured `rails_console_layer` if provided.
+E.g.:

+    bundle exec rake ow:logs[staging,access]
+    # or error log
+    bundle exec rake ow:logs[staging,error]
+    # with ssl logs
+    bundle exec rake ow:logs[staging,ssl-error]

 ## Configuration:

 * **app_base_name** - Your app's name.
 Stacks are assumed to be named like _appbasename-env_ (e.g., _gravity-staging_ or _reflection-joey_).